There is a way to potentially prevent 99.9% of bipolar disorders in the world.

 Oils that are Great to Cook With

-If you want one oil to use for everything, look no further.
+If you want one oil to use for everything, look no further – we love coconut oil.
 This is a favorite among Paleo chefs, and probably the healthiest of all cooking oils.
 It’s extremely high in stable, saturated fats (about 90%), and even refined coconut oil is made without use of chemicals.
 Best of all, it adds just a little bit of subtle flavor and can be used for any dish, plus it’s not very expensive.

 OMG.
-Ghee is delicious.
+Ghee is delicious (we love this one from Amazon).
 And although it’s technically dairy, it lacks the potentially problematic parts of dairy like lactose and casein.
 It has almost no Omega-6 fats (over 60% saturated fats), and it has a very high smoke point.
 In fact, if you’re going to deep fry, use ghee.
 It’s not refined at all and is reasonably priced.

 If you don’t already know, lard is what the top French chefs have primarily relied on as a cooking oil for centuries.
 It’s not actually as high in saturated fats as other “good” Paleo oils (less than 50%), but it’s still very low in Omega-6 fats.
 And, as Chris Kresser notes, “vegetables roasted in lard do not get soggy or greasy.
 They stay crisp and almost dry, with a wonderful flavor.”